Do you have study aids available?

 I need to obtain a book or article, but you don't have it.
 Can you help me?

 Certainly.
-Submit an interlibrary loan request here and we will do our best to obtain the material for you.
-Items obtained through interlibrary loan typically arrive within seven business days.
+Submit an interlibrary loan request and we will do our best to obtain the material for you.
+Before you submit your request, check both the Law Library and the Leatherby Libraries catalogs for the material you are seeking.

 Can you provide assistance with legal research?

 Of course - that's what we are here for!
-If you are a Fowler Law student or alum, we can help you with research questions; locate items in the Law Library; obtain materials for Law Review; show you how to use a database; brainstorm research strategies; and more - just ask us at the Reference Desk!
-And if you have a more in-depth research question, make an appointment to meet one-on-one with a Research Librarian by e-mailing firstname.lastname@example.org.
+We can help you with research questions; suggest useful resources; obtain materials for Law Review; show you how to use a database; brainstorm research strategies; and more - just ask us!
+If you have a more in-depth research question, make an appointment with a Research Librarian or email us.
 Briefly describe your research problem and what steps you have already taken, and we will respond to set up a meeting.

 Does the Law Library charge fines for overdue/lost items?